 Landyachtz offers a 12-month warranty.

 What do you think of when you hear the word ‘yacht’?
 Probably, high quality, premium, and expensive, right?
 That’s a good description of what Landyachtz offers, except for a fair price.
 Based in Vancouver, British Columbia, Landyachtz has been around since 1997.

 Started in New York, Bustin Boards opened shop in 2001.
 They offer high-quality push and electric longboards.
 Instead of mass-producing their boards, they make each one by hand.

-Based in Montreal, Quebec, Zenit longboards started in around 2012.
+Based in Montreal, Quebec, Zenit longboards started around 2012.
 They make everything handmade, controlling the whole process.
-Zenit uses epoxy resin to layer their boards, the same material used on surfboards and snowboards.
+Zenit uses epoxy resin to layer their boards, which is the same material used on surfboards and snowboards.

 Original Skateboards started in New Jersey back in 2002.
 These guys were dominating YouTube back in the day.
 Dropping some of the best longboarding videos that perfectly captured the vibe.
 They’re now based out of Portland, Oregon.